 Virtualization and The Cloud has become the driving force behind all new technology solutions of the future.

 The Cloud has hit the IT world by storm and with good reason.
 The benefits of implementing virtualization solutions are limitless.
-This technology allows for more efficient utilization of network server capacity, decreased rack space, simplified storage solutions, reduced energy costs, better use of corporate capital and it leaves a lighter carbon footprint on the environment.
+This technology allows for more efficient utilization of network server capacity, decreased rack space, simplified storage solutions, reduced energy costs, and better use of corporate capital.
+It also leaves a lighter carbon footprint on the environment.
 In other words: virtualization helps you save money, energy, and space.
 Not bad, right?
 Currently, Desktops, servers, applications can be virtualized.
 If your organization hasn’t yet implemented any virtualization technologies, it soon will.

 Virtualization can be viewed as part of an overall trend in enterprise IT that includes autonomic computing, a scenario in which the IT environment will be able to manage itself based on perceived activity, and utility computing, in which computer processing power is seen as a utility that clients can pay for only as needed.
 The usual goal of virtualization is to centralize administrative tasks while improving scalability and overall hardware-resource utilization.
 With virtualization, several operating systems (OSs) can be run in parallel on a single CPU.
 This parallelism tends to reduce overhead costs and differs from multitasking, which involves running several programs on the same OS.